 Credit: Okinawa Clip

 “Eisa” is a traditional Okinawan performing art that takes place during the Obon festival.
-A signature flag is being raised 3 to 4 meters high with shamisen performances and different dance performances.
+A signature flag is raised 3 to 4 metres high with shamisen performances and different dance performances.

 On the first day of the festival, visitors visit Michijune, a parade in the city.
 On the other days, at Koza Sports Park in Okinawa City, you will get to enjoy Eisa performed by youth groups of Okinawa and other prefectures.
 There is also a laser show and fireworks launch at the end of the festival.